hringbauer/hapROH/package/README.md

 ### Get reference Data
 Hapsburg currently uses global 1000 Genome haplotypes (n=5008), filtered down to bi-allelic 1240k SNPs, including a genetic map.
-We use .hdf5 format for the final output
+We use .hdf5 format for the reference panel.

 You can download the prepared reference data (including a necessary metadata .csv) from:
 https://www.dropbox.com/s/0qhjgo1npeih0bw/1000g1240khdf5.tar.gz?dl=0